How Do You Telehealth Plans

 A Primer for Patients and Providers

 There’s no question that consumer demand drives the break-neck speed of technology advancement.
-Healthcare is no exception, though our adoption of new technologies does not necessarily match that of consumer markets.
+Healthcare is no exception, even though our adoption of new technologies does not necessarily match that of consumer markets.
 However, it’s in the best interests of hospitals and other healthcare organizations to bend to consumer demand for convenience.
 There’s an opportunity for such advancements to be adopted via telehealth.
 Before exploring these advancements further, let’s first answer the question: What is telehealth?
 We’ll start with the telehealth definition.

 As a tool, telehealth is an effective means of improving overall healthcare.
 This is especially true for underserved communities—those that have economic or geographic hurdles preventing the practice of standard healthcare.
 Outside of those communities, this mobility of healthcare fits naturally into the lives of connected individuals (primarily, millennials and Gen-X, and to a lesser extent, younger baby boomers).